JdeJ/git-worktree-zsh-plugin/README.md

 2. ✓ Validates you're in a git repository
 3. ✓ Auto-detects base branch (main/master) or uses specified branch
 4. ✓ Creates new branch from base branch (defaults to main/master)
-5. ✓ Creates worktree in `.worktrees/<branch-name>`
+5. ✓ Creates worktree in `.worktrees/<folder-name>` (slashes in branch names become hyphens)
 6. ✓ Adds `.worktrees/` to `.gitignore` (first time)
+7. ✓ Copies gitignored files you need:
+- `.husky/` directory (including `_/` subdirectory with hook scripts)
+- `.env*` files (`.env`, `.env.local`, `.env.development`, etc.)
-7. ✓ Opens VSCode at the worktree location
+8. ✓ Opens VSCode at the worktree location
-8. ✓ Splits terminal and starts Claude
+9. ✓ Opens integrated terminal and starts Claude
-9. ✓ Leaves you with a clean terminal alongside Claude
+10. ✓ Leaves you with a fully configured environment

 **Base Branch Behavior:**